Mikaela/mikaela.github.io/articles/guides/Limnoria.html.md

 # Installing

-There are three ways to install Limnoria depending on your operating system.
-If you are on Debian-based Linux distribution e.g. Debian, *Ubuntu you can install the Debian package.
+There are three ways to install [Limnoria] depending on your operating system.
+If you are on Debian-based Linux distribution e.g. [Debian], [*Ubuntu], [Linux Mint] you can install the Debian package.
 Or then you can install from source which should work on all other OSes too (at least Mac OS X, I don't have successful experience with Windows) and you can also install for current user only.

 ## With the Debian package